-Tyler Hancock joined SIUE’s baseball staff in July 2016 and will with the Cougars’ infielders and catchers as well as the SIUE hitters.
-Hancock comes to Edwardsville after a two-year stint as SIU Carbondale’s volunteer assistant, where he worked with the Salukis’ hitters and catchers.
+Tyler Hancock joined SIUE’s baseball staff in July 2016 and works with the Cougars’ infielders and catchers as well as the SIUE hitters.
+Hancock came to Edwardsville after a two-year stint as SIU Carbondale’s volunteer assistant, where he worked with the Salukis’ hitters and catchers.

 During the summer of 2015, Hancock worked on the staff of the Bourne Braves in the famed Cape Cod League, a team which included 19 players that were drafted by Major League organizations.